Overview

 Total Tax Net Revenue reached the level of €325 billion in 2025, an increase of 10.4% compared to 2024.

-Economic activity showed the same moderating pattern observed in the baseline data.
-The GDP volume index, which measures real growth, increased by 2.8% in 2025, seven tenths less than in 2024.
-Year-on-year rates gradually slowed, from 3.7% in the last quarter of 2024 to 2.7% at the end of the year.
-Fiscal indicators (daily sales, monthly sales of Large Companies to the constant population and quarterly sales of Large Companies and SMEs corporate) also showed moderation in the middle part of the year, although in the last stretch an improvement was observed and overall the rates were higher than those recorded in 2024.
-In nominal terms, the slowdown was similar to that experienced by real activity.
-The result was a growth of GDP at current prices in 2025 of 5.8% (6.4% in 2024).
-Domestic demand, which is a variable more closely related to income than GDP nominal growth also slowed compared to 2024, although with less intensity than the GDP (6.1% in 2025 compared to the previous 6.4%).
+Economic activity showed the same pattern of moderation as the tax bases.
+The volume index of GDP, which measures real growth, increased by 2.8% in 2025, seven tenths less than in 2024.
+Year-on-year rates gradually slowed, from 3.7% in the last quarter of 2024 to 2.7% on the closing of the year.
+Fiscal indicators (daily domestic sales, like-for-like basis monthly large corporation’s sales and quarterly sales of Large Corporations and corporate SMEs) also showed signs of moderation in the middle of the year, although an improvement was seen in the last months and, overall, the rates were higher than those recorded in 2024.
+In nominal terms the slowdown was similar to that underwent by real activity.
+The result was a GDP growth at current prices of 5.8% in 2025 (6.4% in 2024).
+Domestic demand, which is a variable more related to income than nominal GDP, also moderated its pace compared to 2024, albeit to a lesser extent than GDP (6.1% in 2025 compared with the previous 6.4%).